NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Known Issues
 - Possibly slightly slower than native LAMP/MAMP/WAMP but shouldn't be a real issue.
 YMMV though, so worst case, try adding more VirtualMemory in VagrantConf.rb (and/or v.cpus in Vagrantfile).<br>
   More speed can also be gained by enabling <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a>:
-  - Mac users, ~~adding the line `ubuntu.vm.network "private_network", type: "dhcp"` and modifying the shared folder line to read `ubuntu.vm.synced_folder "../vufind2", "/vufind2", type: "nfs"` in Vagrantfile should be enough, but~~ (**NFS is now default for Mac**) admin password will be asked with every `vagrant up` & `vagrant destroy` unless you once run `sudo scripts/nfs-sudoers_mac.sh` or manually modify sudoers.
+  - Mac users, (**NFS is now default**) admin password will be asked with every `vagrant up` & `vagrant destroy` unless you once run `sudo scripts/nfs-sudoers_mac.sh` or manually modify sudoers.
 See the previous link for more information.
   - Linux users, first remove the _if-else-end_ conditioning regarding _darwin_ in _Vagrantfile_, install `nfsd`, either manually modify sudoers or run `sudo scripts/nfs-sudoers_ubuntu.sh` or `sudo scripts/nfs-sudoers_fedora.sh` based on your platform.
 Please see the previous link for details.
   - Windows users are out of luck as NFS synced folders are ignored by Vagrant.
-- If running Solr, v.memory needs to be at least around 2048, which should work.
+- If running Solr, VirtualMemory needs to be at least around 2048, which should work.

 ### Resources
 - <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a>